 No. One of the advantages of the iPad is that it has sufficient memory to store textbooks and other materials required for homework, making it unnecessary to have Internet access at home.
 Naturally, an available connection at home will enable a student to use his/her iPad for Internet research, access files stored in the Cloud, and to complete some assignments.
-LVISD will provide filtered Internet access on campus.
-District-issued iPads do not have cellular connection capability.
+The school will provide filtered Internet access on campus.
+The iPads will not have cellular connection capability.

-How does Lago Vista ISD support teachers in setting up well-structured lessons that integrate Canvas?
+How will we encourage and support teachers in setting up well-structured lessons that integrate Canvas?

-The Director of Instructional Technology offers full time support to the staff.
-Teachers also receive training and embedded professional development on various topics, such as the effective use of Canvas and other innovative ways to integrate technology into instruction.
+Mr. Mathisen will be offering full time support to the staff.
+The staff will receive additional training as well as embedded professional development for Canvas, as well as innovative ways to integrate technology into instruction.